rkirkendall/medplum-mcp/README.md

 - 🔄 The MCP server is fully functional and ready for integration with MCP clients
 - 🔄 All 22 FHIR tools are properly registered and working
 - 🔄 Server successfully authenticates with Medplum and executes FHIR operations
+- 🔄 **Interactive chat test harness available** - Test all tools with natural language
 - 🔄 Tested with MCP Inspector - all tools discoverable and executable
 - 🔄 Claude Desktop configuration provided for immediate use

 **Current Capabilities:**
 - Full CRUD operations on FHIR resources through natural language
+- Interactive chat interface for testing and development
 - Seamless integration with any MCP-compatible client (Claude Desktop, VS Code MCP extensions, etc.)
 - Comprehensive error handling and logging
 - Production-ready MCP protocol implementation